 Especially, we do not pare the soles to make it look like there is concavity.
 Concavity isn’t man made for us, it is the result of the correct trim, feeding and exercise coming together to give us a healthy hoof that has deep concavity.

-The horse’s soles are his contact with the ground together with the frog.
-The horse is meant to walk on his soles and the hoof walls are not meant to hold the weight of the horse.
-When that happens, it is almost the same as putting shoes on the horse (from the peripheral loading perspective only) and we rob the horse of the much needed ground contact that is essential for the soles and frogs.
+The horse’s soles are his contact with the ground together with the frog, heels, bars and hoofwalls.
+The horse is meant to have ground contact on his soles and the hoof walls are not meant to hold the weight of the horse.
+When that happens, it is almost the same as putting shoes on the horse (from the peripheral loading perspective only) and we rob the horse of the much needed ground contact that is essential for the underneath of the foot.

-Through the soles and frogs the weight of the horse landing (think landing after a jump for even bigger effect!) is distributed over a bigger area as opposed to the relatively small area of the relatively thin hoof walls.
+Through the underneath of the foot, the weight of the horse landing (think landing after a jump for even bigger effect!) is distributed over a bigger area as opposed to the relatively small area of the (thin) hoof walls.